So, you’ve noticed something.

 To love the people you lead, it starts with God.

 To exude grace, that also comes from God.

 When you sever a limb from the tree, it’s only a matter of time until it withers.Leadership is a series of withdrawals.
 So you better make some deposits.
 Click To Tweet

 Almost all food is brain food.
 Not all of it is good, but all of it affects your brain.

 And if you’re paid to think (like many who read this blog are), your nutrition is critical.

-Skipping meals, loading up on sugar and otherwise eating poorly impacts everything from your energy level to your blood sugar levels to your ability to think clearly.
+Skipping meals, loading up on sugar, and otherwise eating poorly impacts everything from your energy level and blood sugar levels to your ability to think clearly.